telerik/winforms-docs/telerik-presentation-framework/layout/predefined-layout-panels/docklayout.md

 ![tpf-layout-predefined-layout-panels-docklayout 002](images/tpf-layout-predefined-layout-panels-docklayout002.png)

->note In both examples above the Dock setting of the last added child is ignored, i.e. in the first example *button4* is docked, so that it fills the area left by the other buttons.
+>tip In both examples above the Dock setting of the last added child is ignored, i.e. in the first example *button4* is docked, so that it fills the area left by the other buttons.
 In the second example *button1* docking setting is not taken under consideration and the element fills the empty panel area.
 Setting the __LastChildFill__ property to *false* , however, transforms the above layouts, so that the last added children are not stretched:
 >